MrRexZ/where-is-my-driver/README.md

 - `repository` contains code for DB
 - `usecase` contains domain rules, business logic, and serves as an interface between network handler and database.

-The `config` folder contains config-specific info
+The `config` folder contains config-specific info.
+Refer `config_const` for list of environment variables you can make use of to export a production/dev profile

 ## 2. Tech Stack